What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Technological and Ground Advancements

-Cricket has evolved with technology and improved ground management techniques to better handle rain interruptions.
+Cricket has evolved in conjunction with technological advancements and improved ground management techniques to handle rain interruptions better.
 Here’s what has changed:

-1. Advanced Covers: Modern cricket grounds have advanced covers that can cover the entire ground quickly, protecting the pitch and outfield from heavy rain.
+Advanced Covers: Modern cricket grounds feature advanced covers that can quickly cover the entire ground, protecting the pitch and outfield from heavy rain.

-1. Weather Forecasting: Accurate weather forecasting helps officials plan better and make informed decisions about starting or stopping play.
+Weather Forecasting: Accurate weather forecasting enables officials to plan more effectively and make informed decisions about starting or stopping play.

 Memorable Rain-Affected Matches